Elisha4700/bumpersticker/README.md

 Bumpersticker can receive configuration in the command line, but you can also give it a config file `.bsrc` or `.bsconfrc` or `bsconf.toml` and it will work with it.
 Configuration file should be in .toml syntax.
 If you pass in options into cli - those options will override the config.

+# TOOO:
+* When parsing all versions from pip repo - should discard all versions that are with some suffix (rc, alpha, beta)
+* Better print progress - when fetching all package versions
+* resolve configs.
+* bump a version